 Signs and Symptoms

 Early-stage pancreatic cancer rarely causes signs or symptoms, which can make it hard to diagnose.
 Symptoms often only appear once the cancer is large enough to affect nearby organs or has spread.
-Symptoms can also be vague and come and go with varying severity for each person.

 The symptoms listed below do not necessarily mean that you have cancer and can be caused by other, less serious conditions.